dsdanielpark/Bard-API/README.md

 <br>

+## Translate to other languages.
+- Copy the code of [Core.py](https://github.com/dsdanielpark/Bard-API/blob/main/bardapi/core.py).
+- Ask ChatGPT to translate "Translate to Swift."
+- Ask ChatGPT to optimize the code or provide any desired instructions until you're satisfied.<br>
+Example: "Optimize it." <br><br>
+Please check the translation results in [this folder](https://github.com/dsdanielpark/Bard-API/tree/main/translate_to).

 ## Scripts
 In the scripts [folder](./scripts/), I have released a script to help you compare [OpenAI-ChatGPT](./scripts/openai_api.ipynb) and [Google-Bard](./scripts/google_api.ipynb).
 I hope they will help more developers.